What is Affiliate Marketing? Affiliate Marketing Trends in 2023

 These days, changes in technology lead to changes in customer behaviors.
 People are more likely to use voice search instead of typing.
-It is estimated that in 2020, at least 50% of searches will be done on voice search.
+It is estimated that, at least 50% of searches will be done on voice search.
 Around 30% of searches will be conducted without a screen.

 The way people pose questions to Alexa, Cortana, Siri is different from the way they type ones on Google search bar.
 Google search bar has the autocomplete feature, but voice commands do not.
 Therefore, users tend to ask more extended questions.

 To capitalize on the dramatic increase in voice search, the content created should be able to follow the natural speech patterns.
 The importance of high-quality content audios and videos should be emphasized as well.